karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 1. Diagram of system
 1. Pro forma budget to run this system for 3 months

-## Expanded Summary of contents:
+## Expanded Summary of Contents:
 ### 1. Create SSH keys on local machine

- - Purpose: The ssh will allow me to use my local machine to securely connect to other machines via the Web.
+ - Purpose: `ssh` (**s**ecure **sh**ell) will allow me to use my local machine to securely connect to other machines via the Web.
- - `ssh` stands for "secure shell"
- - ssh key pair: id_rsa (a private key) and id_rsa.pub (a public key)
+ - `ssh` key pair: `id_rsa` (a private key) and `id_rsa.pub` (a public key)

 ### 2. Set up a virtual machine on AWS (Amazon Web Services)
- - What it is: An AWS EC2 machine is a virtual machine that I can connect to via the Internet and use via git bash and/or a browser on my local machine.
+ - What it is: An AWS EC2 machine is a virtual machine (VM) that I can connect to via the Internet and use via git bash and/or a browser on my local machine.
  - Purpose: The cloud machine will allow me to:
   - Configure and use an operating system (e.g., Linux) that differs from my local machine
-  - Access hardware that may perform better than and exceed what I have on my laptop
+  - Access hardware that may perform better than and exceed what I have on my local machine
-  - Install and use software without having to load it on my own laptop
+  - Install and use software without having to load it on my own machine
-  - Keep a jupyter notebook running full-time on the VM even when I shut down my laptop ???
+  - Keep a jupyter notebook running full-time on the VM even when I shut down my local machine
  - EC2 (i.e., ECC, stands for "elastic computing cloud")
  - Configure security for the EC2 machine

 ### 3. Install Docker
- - What it is: Docker is an improvement on the implementation of virtual machines that allows me to run a trimmed down version of any OS in a "container" on a box of any type (Linux, MacOS, Windows)
+ - What it is: Docker is container that contains preconfigured operating systems and software.
+It is considered an improvement on older implementations of virtual machines.
+Docker allows me to run a trimmed down version of any OS in a "container" on a box of any type (Linux, MacOS, Windows).
+I can do this locally, on my own machine, or on a cloud machine such as an EC2 instance on AWS.
  - Purpose: Docker will allow me to build applications on any system (hardware & OS) that runs docker, and have those applications run exactly the same way on any other system that runs docker.

 #### Docker Installation